nis65/ansible-debian-router/roles/nft/README.md

     * ICMP/ICMPv6 is always allowed (you might want to be more strict on that)
     * **TODO** document/test igmp
     * return packets are always allowed (i.e. they can be associated with an earlier packet, stateful!)
-    * DHCPrequests from the upstream interface (and its replies) are always allowed (stateless)
+    * DHCP requests from the upstream interface (and its replies) are always allowed (stateless)
 * The `input` and `output` chains jump to an application rule sub chain that is empty when only the `nft` role is executed
 * The last rule of these chains is a `log` rule, so all blocked packets are logged
 * A `masq` table with one `postrouting` rule to masquerade all traffic from the downstream interfaces to the upstream interface (stateful).